American Jewish Committee: 2010s

 Along with other agencies such as the Simon Wiesenthal Center and the Union for Reform Judaism, the AJC condemned a move in mid-2014 by the U.S. Presbyterian Church to divest from companies that do business with Israel settlements.
 An AJC statement asserted that the divestment is just one incident of the U.S. church group "demonizing Israel", referring to "one-sided reports and study guides, such as 'Zionism Unsettled'" as proof of anti-Zionist sentiments.
 In 2016, the AJC and Islamic Society of North America formed the Muslim-Jewish Advisory Council to address rising bigotry against Jews and Muslims in the United States.

-On 22 February 2019, AJC condemned the Otzma Yehudit party, calling its views "reprehensible."
+On 22 February 2019, the AJC condemned the Otzma Yehudit party, calling its views "reprehensible."
 The AJC statement said Otzma Yehudit's views "do not reflect the core values that are the very foundation of the State of Israel."
 The AJC statement came after the Bayit Yehudi party merged with Otzma Yehudit and the new joint slate appeared likely to win enough votes to earn seats in the next Knesset as well as ministerial roles for some of its members.
 No members of Otzma Yehudit were elected.

-The 2020s
+2020s

-In January 2020, AJC and the Muslim World League, a Mecca-based non-governmental organization, led a historic joint delegation of Muslims and Jews to commemorate the 75th anniversary of the liberation of Auschwitz, the Nazi German death and concentration camp.
-The trip was the most senior Islamic delegation to ever visit Auschwitz.
-As a part of the visit, David Harris and Dr. Al-Issa, Secretary-General of the Muslim World League, published a joint opinion editorial in the Chicago Tribune on how Auschwitz united Muslims and Jews.

-In early 2022, AJC released its fourth annual State of Antisemitism in America report and later that year the organization announced its "Call to Action on Antisemitism" playbook.
-After a string of high-profile antisemitic incidents, including comments made by Kanye West, the organization participated in a White House round-table on antisemitism with First Gentleman Doug Emhoff.
+In early 2022, the AJC released its fourth annual "State of Antisemitism in America" report and later that year the organization announced its "Call to Action on Antisemitism" playbook.
+After a string of high-profile antisemitic incidents, including comments made by Kanye West, the organization participated in a White House round-table on antisemitism with Second Gentleman Doug Emhoff.

-David Harris announced in 2021 that he would soon retire and did so in 2022 after more than 30 years at the organization.
-He was replaced by former Florida congressman Ted Deutch, who resigned from the U.S. House of Representatives to take the job.
+After more than years as CEO, David Harris retired in 2022 and was replaced by South Florida congressman Ted Deutch.

 On February 10, 2023, CEO Ted Deutch joined Emhoff, UN Undersecretary General Melissa Fleming, U.S. Ambassador to the U.N.
 Linda Thomas-Greenfield, and Ambassador Deborah Lipstadt on a panel about antisemitism.

-Controversy and criticism

-AJC response during the Holocaust

-AJC "worked to contain nativist sentiment in America rather than work to open America’s doors to refugees" during the Holocaust.
-They were criticized for their lack of reaction and silence during the Holocaust; historian and AJC National Director of Jewish Communal Affairs Steven Bayme said AJC leaders never understood the uniqueness of Nazism and its "war against the Jews."
+In December 2024, the organization published a statement claiming that genocide was not occurring in Gaza and that Amnesty International's report was an antisemitic attempt at isolating and delegitimizing the state of Israel.

+Muslim-Jewish relations

+In January 2020, AJC and the Mecca-based Muslim World League led a "groundbreaking" joint delegation of Muslims and Jews to commemorate the 75th anniversary of the liberation of Auschwitz concentration camp.
+The trip was the most senior Islamic delegation to ever visit Auschwitz.
+As a part of the visit, AJC CEO David Harris and MWL Secretary-General Muhammad bin Abdul Karim Issa published a joint op-ed in the Chicago Tribune on how the delegation united Muslims and Jews.

+ACCESS, AJC's young professional wing, and the Mimouna Association, an organization of young Muslim leaders in Morocco, have partnered since 2014 on joint missions to Israel and Morocco, conferences and programming on Jewish heritage in Morocco, and content highlighting commonalities between Jews and Arabs.
+Sarah Milgrim, killed in the 2025 Capital Jewish Museum shooting, participated in an AJC-Mimouna delegation to Morocco.